RoboCup-SSL/ssl-game-controller/README.md

 This should only be used in case of misbehavior!
 Goals, yellow cards, etc. should be given through the respective events ('New event' button) or in the manual view.

 #### How to revert a change?
-The game control allows to revert certain actions like game events or stage changes.
+The game control allows reverting certain actions like game events or stage changes.
 For these actions, a revert button will show up in the protocol table.
 The button reverts this line and all following.

 #### How to disable certain game events?